kzielonka/pets/README.md

 It is not typical <b>Rails way</b> application but <b>modular-monolith</b> based on <b>Ruby on Rails</b>.

-<b>Ruby on Rails</b> has resposibility of application layer exposing HTTP API and providing programming libraries like `ActiveRecord` or tools like migrations.
+<b>Ruby on Rails</b> acts as "application layer" which exposes HTTP API and tooling like migrations.
-All "domain" code which consists any kind of business logic (not http one) is spread around modules (done in form of gems - Ruby libraries).
+All "domain" code which contains all kind of business logic (not http one) is spread around modules directory (done in form of gems - Ruby libraries).

-There are two modules currently:
+There modules are:
 * [auth](./auth) - email, password authentication,
 * [announcements](./announcements) - managing user announcements,
 * [announcements_search](./announcements_search) - allows searching for announcements by location,
 * [events_bus](./events_bus) - module which provides event communication between modules.

-Modules are done in to make it possible to extracted every single one of them to separate service (server instance) if needed.
+Modules are done in the way to make it possible to extracted every single one of them to separate service (server instance) if needed.
 To achive that, every one exposes its own Facade object:
 * [./auth/lib/auth.rb](./auth/lib/auth.rb),
 * [./announcements/lib/announcements.rb](./announcements/lib/announcements.rb),